susanev/uw-stars-cse/midterm/study-session/programming-answers.md

   }
   ```

-3. Below is four possible solutions; but please note there are many correct solutions to this problem.
+3. Below are four possible solutions; but please note there are many correct solutions to this problem.

   ```java
   public static boolean anglePairs(int a1, int a2, int a3) {